TL;DR

 Fish shell

-Yeah, zsh is good, but fish is better (for ME!
-I don’t want to put words in your mouth).
-You can read why I decided to switch to fish and maybe it will make you want to try fish.
+Zsh is good, but fish turned out to be better for me.
+You can read why I decided to switch to fish and maybe it will make you want to try it.

 Scripts